-Here’s how software can help inventory optimisation processes…
+Here’s how software can help to reduce inventory costs…

-It’s well-known that inventory costs account for a substantial portion of fleets’ maintenance and repair expenses, with operations often spending large amounts of time managing parts and other items (such as tires, batteries, lubricants and fluids) in an attempt to strive for inventory optimisation .
+It’s well-known that inventory costs account for a substantial portion of fleets’ maintenance and repair expenses, with operations often spending large amounts of time managing parts and other items (such as tyres, batteries, lubricants and fluids) in an attempt to strive for inventory optimisation.

-“The transportation industry most likely has much higher repair costs because it operates a greater percentage of heavy trucks and specialized heavy equipment, which is much more costly to repair, in terms of parts and labor, than conventional vehicles,” according to Automotive Fleet.
+“The transportation industry most likely has much higher repair costs because it operates a greater percentage of heavy trucks and specialized heavy equipment, which is much more costly to repair in terms of parts and labour, than conventional vehicles,” according to Automotive Fleet.

-But a streamlined inventory optimisation practice can help improve your parts expenditure – providing a measurable, positive impact on your fleet’s bottom line.
+But a streamlined inventory management practice can help to reduce inventory costs by improving your parts expenditure – providing a measurable, positive impact on your fleet’s bottom line.

-That’s where fleet management software comes in.
-When it comes to improving your parts management processes, a fleet management software system can be of great benefit, helping you:
+When it comes to improving your parts management processes, fleet inventory management software can be of great benefit, helping you:

 Become more organised